mattwarren/mattwarren.github.io/_posts/2016-09-06-Analysing-.NET-Memory-Dumps-with-CLR-MD.md

 [![David Fowler tweet about Strings]({{ base }}/images/2016/09/David Fowler tweet about Strings.png)](https://twitter.com/davidfowl/status/767585518854938625)

-Now we could analyse the memory dump to produce a list of the most frequently occurring strings, as Nick Craver did with a [memory dump from the App Pool of a Stack Overflow server](https://twitter.com/Nick_Craver/status/752822131889729536) (click for larger image):
+Now we could analyse the memory dump to produce a list of the most frequently occurring strings, as [Nick Craver](http://nickcraver.com/) did with a [memory dump from the App Pool of a Stack Overflow server](https://twitter.com/Nick_Craver/status/752822131889729536) (click for larger image):

 [![String frequency analysis of a Stack Overflow memory dump]({{ base }}/images/2016/09/String frequency analysis of a Stack Overflow memory dump.jpg)]({{ base }}/images/2016/09/String frequency analysis of a Stack Overflow memory dump.jpg)

 However we're going to look more closely at the actual contents of the string and in-particular analyse what the underlying *encoding* is, i.e. `ASCII`, `ISO-8859-1 (Latin-1)` or `Unicode`.

-By default the .NET Encoder replaces any characters it can't convert with '�', which is known as the *Unicode Replacement Character*, instead of giving an error.
-So we will force it to throw an exception, which means we can detect the most *compact* encoding possible.
-We do this by trying to convert to `ASCII`, `ISO-8859-1 (Latin-1)` and then `Unicode (sequence of UTF-16 code units)` in turn.
+By default the .NET string Encoder, instead of giving an error, replaces any characters it can't convert with '�' (which is known as the *Unicode Replacement Character*).
+So we will need to force it to throw an exception.
+This means we can detect the most *compact* encoding possible, by trying to convert to the raw string data to `ASCII`, `ISO-8859-1 (Latin-1)` and then `Unicode` (sequence of UTF-16 code units) in turn.
 To see this in action, below is the code from the [`IsASCII(..)` function](https://github.com/mattwarren/HeapStringAnalyser/blob/2161764b11d19a54ef1d0c2d78b796ee4c8bfd62/HeapStringAnalyser/HeapStringAnalyser/Program.cs#L165-L178):

 ``` csharp
 private static Encoding asciiEncoder = Encoding.GetEncoding(